Post

 In both scenarios, we use the actions/create-github-app-token action and the installation access token that is an output parameter: ${{ steps.app-token.outputs.token }}.
 We use this token to make authenticated requests to the API or as the password in Git clones.
 Alternatively, GitHub has sample Ruby code for creating a and signing the JWT and retrieving an installation ID, but the action is so much simpler!

-Happy GitHub App-ing and no longer having to generate a long-lived PAT! 🚀
+Hurrah to GitHub Apps and never having to generate a long-lived PAT again! 🔐 🚀

 This post is licensed under CC BY 4.0 by the author.